greyhypotheses/greyhypotheses/README.md

 <br>

-The **greyhypotheses** repositories are **repositories of notes & explorations**; almost all the projects I have been involved in are projects of organisations, hence most project details cannot be shared.
-The repositories of a project or theme are grouped into distinct *GitHub Organizations*.
+The **greyhypotheses** repositories are **repositories of notes & explorations**; almost all the projects I have been involved in are private, hence most project details cannot be shared.
+The repositories are grouped by topic or [theme](https://github.com/theartificialintelligenceunit) via distinct *GitHub Organizations*.

 <br>
 <br>